What that actually means in practice

 - Measurement model, source definitions, budget logic

-At Nyman Media, we start by separating symptoms from causes.
+The first move is to separate symptoms from causes.
 CAC rarely moves for one reason.
-It moves because strategy, targeting, offer, content, conversion, sales process, and measurement are no longer working as one system.
+It moves because strategy, targeting, offer, content, conversion, sales process, and measurement have stopped working as one system.

-3. The team is busy on a dozen things that do not compound
+3. The team is busy on a dozen things that go nowhere

 A busy marketing team can still be under-led.
-Activity is not the same as operating leverage.
+Activity is not the same as progress.

 Run this audit before adding more campaigns:

-A fractional CMO tightens the plan, sets the cadence, and forces prioritization.
-The value is not more marketing volume.
-The value is fewer disconnected bets and a clearer path from market insight to revenue motion.
+A fractional CMO narrows the plan, sets the weekly rhythm, and forces prioritization.
+The point is not more marketing volume.
+It is fewer disconnected bets and a clearer path from a market insight to a revenue motion.

 4. AI is changing how buyers discover and evaluate you